10 Facts About The Ringed Tree Boa

 8 Has a taste for bats

 Ringed tree boas eat a combined diet of birds and mammals.
 No detailed diet studies exist yet, but their confirmed avian prey include red-capped manakins (Ceratopipra mentalis) and Canada warblers (Cardellina canadensis).
-Bats seem to be one of their favourites, as in a Costa Rican study, they preyed on one species twice: the Brazilian long-nosed bat (Wilsonia canadensis).
+They have a strong taste for bats as well, as in a Costa Rican study, they preyed on one species twice: the Brazilian long-nosed bat (Wilsonia canadensis).
 Bat-hunting is also common in their cousin, the Amazon tree boa.

-Corallus annulatus can grab bats from swamp palms and dark manmade structures like research station buildings.
+Ringed tree boas can grab bats from natural locations like swamp palms and dark manmade structures like research station buildings.
 As adults, they’re mainly ambush predators, coiling tightly around one branch above a forest floor section they perceive to be a small mammal trail.
 Juveniles are thought to be more active foragers, swinging from branches and investigating odours, until they spy a rodent they can sneak up on.

-Though an ambush predator, ringed tree boas aren’t quite as immobile as their cousin the emerald tree boa (Corallus caninus), which can go days without moving.
+Though mainly an ambush predator, the ringed tree boa is significantly more mobile than its cousin the emerald tree boa (Corallus caninus), which can go days or even weeks without moving.

 9 Divided into pockets